juytter/normalize-oldies.css/CONTRIBUTING.md

 # Thankful help

-- Find duplicate, missing, useless, conflictual styles in [normalize--add-oldies.css](normalize--add-oldies.css).
+- Find duplicate, missing, useless, conflictual styles in [normalize-add-oldies.css](normalize-add-oldies.css).
-- Review [normalize--add-oldies.css](normalize--add-oldies.css) to last normalize.css version to re-add missing browsers support.

 *By contributing, you agree that your contributions will be licensed under its MIT License.*